Timothy Andrews (general): Career

 Andrews' military service began in 1814, when he served as an aid to Commodore Joshua Barney during the War of 1812.
 He served as a paymaster in the Army from 1822 to 1847.

 During the Mexican–American War, he was put in command of the Regiment of Voltigeurs and Foot Riflemen.
 His second in command, Lieutenant Colonel Joseph E. Johnston would go on to become one of the most senior general officers in the Confederate States Army during the American Civil War.
 He was distinguished for bravery at the Battle of Molino del Rey, and was brevetted brigadier general for conspicuous gallantry at the Battle of Chapultepec, where his regiment led the assault on Chapultepec Castle.

 After the Mexican War Andrews returned to the pay department of the Army, gradually rising in rank.
-In late 1851 Andrews was promoted to Deputy Paymaster-General and in September 1862 became Paymaster-General of the United States Army.
+In late 1851 Andrews was promoted to Deputy Paymaster-General and in September 1862 became Paymaster-General of the United States Army, succeeding Benjamin Larned.

 Andrews retired from military service on November 29, 1864.